jaretburkett/Arduino-I2C-Port-Expander/README.md

 # Arduino I2C Port Expander #

-This is a library to turn any Arduino compatible microcontroller into the ultimate I2C port expander.
+This is a library to turn any Arduino compatible microcontroller into the ultimate I2C port expander. **Now with ATtiny support.**

 ## Why is this needed? ##

 There are a lot of port expanders out there.
 I always have the same problem with them. **They only do one thing**.
 One can read or write digital inputs.
 Another can write pwm.
 Still anothher can read analog inputs.
 They do their own thing well but they can only do that one thing.
 Most microcontrollers have multiple capabilities, including the microcontroller on Arduino.
 It has all of these functions and much much more.
 This makes it the perfect cantidate for the ultimate port expander for any project.

 ## Getting Started ##